This is the Diaphragm Balanced Dump Valve. Later we’ll look at the differences when repairing a Piston Balanced version.

 - Attach the four bonnet bolts in a criss-cross pattern to avoid misalignment.

-- Firstly, grease the shaft and insert the thicker end into the bonnet.
+- Grease the shaft and insert the thicker end into the bonnet.
 Make sure the flat end is down.

 - Slide the bushing into the trunnion plug, add the o-ring, then grease them both.